Pumpapa/minimalmagic/content/SE/VirtualMemory.md

   - "Page"
   - "Frame"
 ---
 In the early days of computing, memory was expensive and small.
 Programmers had to write small programs that used as little memory as possible.
 Larger programs were decomposed in **overlays**.
-For instance, each phase in a compiler wrote its results to file, after which the next phase could be loaded (overlaying the previous) in memory.
+For instance, each phase in a compiler wrote its results to a file, after which the next phase could be loaded (overlaying the previous) in memory.

 As memory grew, the demands also grew, so programmers were spending significant time on this manual memory management.
 A model was engineered which solved this: **Virtual Memory**.